Conflict turns my stomach. It makes my chest tight and uncomfortable. I feel legitimately sickened by it.

-I avoid arguments, and negativity, and pot stirring and drama as best I can—not because I’m a high road walker.
+I avoid arguments, and negativity, and pot stirring, and drama as best I can—not because I’m a high road walker.
 It’s more about self-preservation.
-I wasn’t kidding when I said conflict makes me sick. *holk*
+I wasn’t kidding when I said conflict makes me sick.

-As a sensitiv, over thinking, soft-hearted, earnestly reflective, people pleasing, peace maker empath, it’s a struggle for me to let it go.
+As a sensitive, over thinking, soft-hearted, earnestly reflective, people pleasing, peace making empath, it’s a struggle for me to let it go.

 Why can’t I be more like Elsa?!